Skip to content

 How to Prepare for a Winter Storm: Quick Emergency Checklist

-Snow and ice storms can quickly create dangerous situations and cause major issues for homeowners.
-A blizzard can bring strong winds greater than 35 mph and reduce visibility to less than 1/4 of a mile.
-After a blizzard has passed, high winds can create whiteouts and snowdrifts.
+Snow and ice storms can create dangerous conditions and significant risks for homeowners.
+A blizzard can bring winds over 35 mph, heavy snow accumulation, and reduce visibility to less than a quarter mile.
+After the storm, high winds can lead to whiteouts and dangerous snowdrifts.

-These conditions can make travel impossible, leaving individuals stranded at home or in vehicles and sometimes without power or resources.
-Before you get caught off guard this winter, here’s how to prepare for a winter storm.
+These conditions make travel hazardous, often leaving individuals stranded at home or in vehicles without access to power or critical resources.
+Before winter weather catches you off guard, use this winter storm preparedness checklist to keep your household safe and secure.

 Featured Resource: